Online Learning vs. Traditional Learning: Considerations for Educators and Students

 Corinne Card is the co-founder of Full Story Media and the former marketing manager at atom42 in London, England.
-She went to the University of Cambridge and Sussex University but still needed to take some online courses to pivot careers.
+She attended the University of Cambridge and University of Sussex, but still needed to take some online courses to pivot careers.

 “In 2017, I decided to leave my job and start my own company, but I didn’t have experience running a business or time to go back to university or college.
-Instead, I did an online course with FutureLearn about how to start and run a company and it was really good,” Corinne says.
+Instead, I did an online course with FutureLearn about how to start and run a company, and it was really good,” Card says.

 “It took eight weeks because they drip-fed the content but the total time needed to actually do it was more like eight hours.”

-Vicky Shilling also completely pivoted jobs just by taking some online courses and says it was a ‘total game changer.’
+Vicky Shilling was also able to completely pivot jobs largely due to the help of some online courses, and says it was a “total game changer.”

-Vicky now runs the successful health and wellness coaching resource, the Flourishing Pantry.
+Shilling now runs the successful health and wellness coaching resource The Flourishing Pantry.